Avaiga/taipy-doc/docs/manuals/core/config/config-checker.md

 Config.check()
 ```

 The `Config.check()^` method returns a collector of issues.
-Each issue corresponds to an inconsistency on
+Each issue corresponds to an inconsistency in
 the configuration attached to an issue level (`INFO`, `WARNING`, `ERROR`). `Config.check()^` raises an
 exception if at least one issue collected has the `ERROR` level.